 This item enhances the funding provided to Wonderworks through the existing Community Development Project special item that has existed since 2000.

-Provides academic summer programs for high school students in the areas of architecture, filmmaking and literature.
-Also provides a College Essay Workshop.
+These funds provide a college essay workshop and academic summer programs for high school students in the areas of architecture, filmmaking and literature.

-This initial funding enabled Wonderworks to offer two 4-week academic programs (Story Lines and Moving Pictures), which were followed by a 1-week college essay/counseling workshop, entitled Admit One.

-This program has enrolled students from various unique high schools, many of which were Title 1 high schools, which are schools that serve a high concentration of students from low-income homes.
-These enrollments were well below what had been planned, due to revisions necessitated by the pandemic.
-The program looks forward to serving more students in the future, as the situation allows.
+These funds enabled Wonderworks to offer two 4-week academic programs (Story Lines and Moving Pictures), which were followed by a one-week college essay/counseling workshop, entitled Admit One.
+This program has enrolled students from 42 unique high schools, many of which were Title 1 high schools, which are schools that serve a high concentration of students from low-income homes.
+The program looks forward to serving more students in the future.